Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: HOS in the superposed spectra of circular random matrices

-In this subsection, we study HOS in the superposed spectra of CSE in a similar line to that of Sec.~\ref{subsec:SuperpositionCOE}.
+In this subsection, we study HOS distributions in the superposed spectra of CSE in a similar line to that of Sec.~\ref{subsec:SuperpositionCOE}.
 The CSE ($\beta=4$) is used to model systems having time-reversal symmetry, a half-integral spin interaction, and no rotational symmetry \cite{mehta2004random,zyczkowski2005random}.
 We tabulate the results in Table~\ref{Table:CSEtable1} for $m=2$ to $7$ and various values of $k$.
-The results are plotted in Figs.~\ref{fig:CSEadded1}-\ref{fig:CSEadded3}.
+The obtained results (corresponding to both positive integer and non-integer $\beta'$ values) are plotted in Figs.~\ref{fig:k_2_to_5_CSE_m2}-\ref{fig:k_2_to_5_CSE_m3}.
 In this case also, except few, all values of $\beta'$ are whole numbers.
 Here, we can see that for higher $k$, the analytical distribution fits very well with the numerical data, but for a few lower $k$, it doesn't.
 It can be seen that for each $m$, the value of $\beta'$ increases with $k$, and for a given $k$, the value of $\beta'$ decreases as $m$ increases.
 Further, the $k=1$ case is studied in detail in Sec.~\ref{subsec:Simul.Comp.HOS}.
-Here, we have also plotted the non-integer $\beta'$ values in Figs. \ref{fig:CSEadded4} and ~\ref{fig:CSEadded5}.
-More results are plotted in the supplementary material.
+More results are plotted in the supplementary material \cite{supplementry2025}.